blladnar/blladnar.github.io/_posts/2017-05-12-Mexican-Border-to-Lake-More-a.markdown

 ![photo1](/img/Mexican Border to Lake More aPost1.JPG)

 I passed a woman heading south.
 She handed me a wristband with a bible quote saying "You are never alone."
-I know she probably meant tjat god is always with you, but I like thinking it also means that everyone else on the trail is there to help too.
+I know she probably meant that god is always with you, but I like thinking it also means that everyone else on the trail is there to help too.

 Soon I found myself at the bottom of Hauser Canyon with 3 other hikers.
 We lounged in the shade and talked about our plans.
 One was from Washington, like me, another was from San Diego.
 After about 45 minutes, I packed up and headed out of the canyon.
 This would be the hottest and most difficult part of the hike.

 ![photo2](/img/Mexican Border to Lake More aPost2.JPG)

 After the climb, it was a nice easy 4 miles downhill to Lake Morena campground.
 They have running water and a store with hot food.
 I headed to the store for dinner and ordered a ham and cheese melt with a chocolate malt.

 Pretty great first day.